richcooper95/crisis/docs/http-api.md

 #### Request body

-JSON object with the following fields (all required):
+JSON object with fields from the coach representation (all *required*).
- - name: string
- - TODO

 #### Response

-TODO
+JSON object with the following fields:
+ - \<all fields from the coach representation\>
+ - id: integer

 ### Edit coach (POST)